murraytodd/akkaMQTTServer/README.md

 2. The server can use the timestamp that the message was received.
 (I.e. "Now")
 3. If a series of sequential measurements is sent, the server will assume the measurements are being taken at regular intervals and sent "in batch".
 It will look at the time that the last batch had been sent and approximate the timestamp of each element in the sequence accordingly.

-### What's up with this funny sequence of measurements?
+### Q: What's up with this funny sequence of measurements?

 Imagine you have wired-up an Arduino to a sensor, and it's depending on using an XBee radio to transmit the measurements to your server.
 Furthermore, your Arduino is out in the field somewhere without a power source, so you're using a small solar panel and a rechargeable battery.